top of page

 The Entrance to Wada

-This is the sign marking the entrance to wada.
-The Nakasendo rout here is easy to walk featuring sidewalks and minimal car traffic.
+This is the sign marking the entrance to Wada.
+The Nakasendo route here is easy to walk, featuring sidewalks and minimal car traffic.

 The Earthworm Monument